 With tunnel pasteurization, the beer is poured into bottles and cans, and then the bottles or cans are moved into an enclosed conveyor.
 Once in the conveyor, they’re sprayed with, or immersed in, hot water or steam to 165 degrees Fahrenheit, or 74 degrees Celsius.
 After the heat bath, the bottles or cans are then sprayed with cold water to cool them down.

 Tunnel pasteurization isn’t typically used with kegs because of their size.
 Their size and amount of beer causes the process to take too long to heat and cool.

 Tunnel pasteurization has several benefits:

-- This process is extremely effective at inhibiting pathogens and microorganisms.
+- Extremely effective at inhibiting pathogens and microorganisms

-- It’s effective at halting the growth of yeast, thus curtailing secondary fermentation.
+- Effective at halting the growth of yeast, thus curtailing secondary fermentation

-- This process is especially useful for commercial craft brewers who bottle or can their product and ship regionally or nationally.
+- Useful for commercial craft brewers who bottle or can their product and ship regionally or nationally

-- The process is not work-intensive, unlike flash pasteurization that demands different processes and stages depending upon the type of beer.
+- Not work-intensive, unlike flash pasteurization that demands different processes and stages depending upon the type of beer